 At Salem’s historic Lyceum Hall, Turner’s is living up to its reputation and delivering fresh catches, to-die-for oysters, and superior service.
 With a history that includes several generations in the fishing industry, Turner’s Seafood serves up authentic New England from-the-sea fare.

 Davio’s Northern Italian Steakhouse

 Davio’s Lynnfield location is doing something pretty cutting edge these days.
 By incorporating fresh produce and herbs from the adjacent Whole Foods’ rooftop garden, they are bringing to the menu impossibly fresh ingredients.
 Modeled after the Boston location, MarketStreet boasts a fireplace and alfresco seating.
-Known for their Northern Italian Brandt Beef steaks and handmade pastas, Steve DiFillippo and his team present fine dining at its best.
+Known for their Northern Italian Brandt Beef steaks, handmade pastas, and proprietary wine and beer offerings Steve DiFillippo and his team present fine dining at its best.

 This new steakhouse is straight out of the gilded age run through a sleek modern filter.
 The menu is just as glamorous as the surroundings at the second restaurant in the LaRosa family.
 Think plump, fresh oysters in the fried oyster appetizer, Gnocchi Al Tartufo, and, of course, steaks.
 Only prime grade beef from the best cuts makes it to the table here, cooked in a broiler that reaches a blazing 1,400 degrees F, then rested for 10 minutes before a final sear.